-• Chemical Exhaust Hoods.
+Chemical Exhaust Hoods.

-- Hoods shall have an average face velocity of 90 feet per minute (fpm) or greater with the sash in the full open position.
-Hoods used for radioactive materials shall have an average face velocity of 100 feet per minute (fpm) or greater.
-Sash stops should be installed when the face velocity requirement cannot be met with the sash in the full open position. - Hood performance will be evaluated annually by EH&S and after any repair or modification.
+- All non-radiological chemical fume hoods must have an average face velocity of 90 feet per minute (fpm) for high velocity hoods and 60 fpm for low velocity hoods. - All radiological chemical fume hoods must have and average face velocity of 100 fpm or greater for high velocity hoods and 60 fpm for low velocity hoods.

+Hood performance will be evaluated annually by EH&S and after any repair or modification.